vtex-apps/sandbox/README.md

 ## Usage

-To use this app, you need to import in your dependencies on `manifest.json`.
+To use this app, you need to include it in your `manifest.json` dependencies.

 ```json
   "dependencies": {